 • Tests that require multiple data sets.

-• Tests that is impossible to perform manually.
+• Tests that are impossible to perform manually.

 • Tests that run on several different hardware or software platforms and configurations.